sourcegraph/about/blogposts/live-blogging-strange-loop-2019.md

 ## Why liveblog?

-To liveblog a talk, is to capture and summarize the essential concepts and messages, then converting that into a written form in Markdown.
-The publishing of your post then makes your summary available to anyone in the world, only hours after the presentation.
-As a liveblogger, you get benefits of deepening your knowledge of the content presented, plus your name on a promoted artifact of Strange Loop 2019.
+To liveblog a talk is to capture and summarize the essential concepts and messages in a written form.
+Publishing your post then makes it available to anyone in the world, only hours after the presentation.
+As a liveblogger, you get to deepen your knowledge of the content presented, give back to everyone in the community who couldn't be there live, and get your name on a promoted artifact of Strange Loop 2019.

 ## How to publish a liveblog post